outdegree/BH-PCMLAI-M17-App3/README.md

 ## Next Steps

 * Use ensemble methods like Random Forest or Boosting.
-* Use more advanced Feature Engineering techniques.
+* Use more advanced EDA and Feature Engineering techniques.